fluidsonic/unilog-nexus/README.md

 Aggregates [debug](https://github.com/visionmedia/debug), [nlogger](https://github.com/igo/nlogger) and
 [console](http://nodejs.org/api/stdio.html) output into the [unilog](https://github.com/fluidsonic/unilog) node.js module.

-node.js projects rely on plenty of modules and many of them use distinct logging facilities.
+node.js projects rely on plenty of modules and many of them use distinct log facilities.
 Having a unified log output is difficult and configuring the log output is even worse.

-[unilog](https://github.com/fluidsonic/unilog) aims to unify logging and *unilog-nexus* allows you to redirect the log output of some well-known logging modules into unilog.
+[unilog](https://github.com/fluidsonic/unilog) aims to unify logging and *unilog-nexus* allows you to redirect the log output of some well-known log modules into unilog.

 **It's just a single line of code!**